Color--Phase Separation for Mixed Random Operators in Two-Speed Stochastic Klein--Gordon Systems: The resonant cubic symbols: colored Wick algebra and phase estimates

-For each sign branch the \(s\)-dependent phase is one of the \(\Omega_\sigma(n,r)\) in \eqref{C:OmegaDef}, up to harmless sign changes.
-Endpoint factors depending on \((t,u)\) have modulus one.
-The static amplitude for a fixed \(r\) is
+into exponentials.
+For each sign branch, the \(s\)-dependent phase is one of the \(\Omega^\sigma(n,r)\) in \eqref{C:Omega-def}, up to harmless sign changes.
+The endpoint factors depending on \((t,u)\) have modulus one.
+The static amplitude for one \(r\)-mode is